lynk-design/lynk/docs/components/alert.md

 }
 ```

-<lynk-alert open>By design, it is not possible to show toasts in more than one stack simultaneously.
+<lynk-alert type="warning" open>By design, it is not possible to show toasts in more than one stack simultaneously.
 Such behavior is confusing and makes for a poor user experience.</lynk-alert>

 [component-metadata:lynk-alert]